Sellers

 What Upgrades Actually Help Sell a Calgary Home?

-Before spending money, look at the things buyers will notice in the first few minutes: paint condition, flooring wear, lighting, odours, clutter, and whether the home feels maintained.
+Before spending money, look at the things buyers will notice in the first few minutes: paint, flooring, lighting, odours, clutter, and the overall level of care.

-For technical concerns, talk to a qualified professional before deciding what to repair, disclose, or investigate further.
+For technical concerns, speak with a qualified professional before deciding what to repair, disclose, or investigate further.

 This article is general information, not legal, financial, inspection, appraisal, tax, or professional trade advice.
 Talk to a qualified professional before relying on technical, legal, financial, or inspection conclusions.